davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="language-javascript-keywords"></a>JavaScript Keywords
-The of the language keywords in JavaScript behave pretty much the same as in other C-based languages so it is deemed unnecessary to explain them all again.
-Below are keywords which behave a bit differently from n C# or are not in the language at all.
+The of the language keywords in JavaScript behave pretty much the same as in other C-based languages so it would be pointless explaining them all again.
+Below are keywords which behave a bit differently from C# or are not in the language at all.

 #### for...in
-SEE TEXT FURTHER down
 ES2015 introduces an alternative `for...of` which provides behaviour that is more like the C# `for...each`.

+Only for iterating over keys in an object/map/hash "for...in" loops are not as nice as they are in C#...variable will not contain some nice object...generally use for iterating through properties of an object.
+Otherwise use a traditional "for" loop with a counter or can use jQuery's $.each()

 #### switch, select...case
-switch statements are like they are in C, where all subsequent cases will be executed until break or return.
-Avoid hat practice.
-C# forces you to add a `break;` at the end of each `case`.
+// DON'T BOTHER WITH THIS ONE.
+IT IS unnecessary information and does not indicate it should be used differently from C#.

 #### throw
-You throw any object not an exception.
+You throw _any_ object, primitive or complex.
+There is no conventional structure like the Exception in C#.

-#### try...catch
+#### try...catch...finally
-Catch any object and need to deal with
+The fact that any type of primitive or object can be thrown means that there will be _at most_ one `catch` clause and the code within it will deal with the structure of any exceptions that could be thrown within the `try` clause.

 #### with
-This is like the Visual Basic equivalent and allows the user to avoid making repeated mentions of an object within a block of code.
+Avoid this.
+It is like the Visual Basic equivalent and allows the user to avoid making repeated mentions of an object within a block of code.
 Use of "with" keyword is generally intensely disapproved of as .
 It is also deprecated.
 This simple example probably doesn't highlight the problem but, if the `with` statement was bigger, the code could become rather confusing.
-Two properties of `Math` are used below: `Math.cos()` and `Math.PI`. `pi` is _not_ a property of `Math` (it is a variable that was declared earlier on in the code) but htis is not immediately obvious to the reader.
+Two properties of `Math` are used below: `Math.cos()` and `Math.PI`. `pi` is _not_ a property of `Math` (it is a variable that was declared earlier on in the code) but this is not immediately obvious to the reader.
+It may reduce the code but also reduces readability.
+If you wanted to avoid repeating quite a long object name within a section of code you could always declare an alias that had a short, even one letter, name and use that within the section.
 ```
 with (Math) {
 	pi = PI;